mxagar/multimodal_ml_service/README.md

 ### How to Extend the Package

-TBD.
+I see at least three straightforward extension directions:

+1. Deploy to the Cloud.
+See [Cloud Architecture](#cloud-architecture).
+2. Add a new model to the `image` subdomain.
+3. Add a new subdomain in the same level as `image`.

 ### Cloud Architecture

 The following figure depicts a possible (not tested) cloud deployment architecture.
+It is still an open task to further elaborate on the architecture and implement the basic infrastructure necessary for the deployment.

 ![AWS Architecture](./assets/cloud_architecture.png)

 ## Testing and Linting

+[Nox](#nox) is leveraged for automated linting (mainly with [ruff](https://github.com/astral-sh/ruff)) and testing (with [pytest](https://docs.pytest.org/en/stable/)).

 ### Nox

-We can use [nox](https://nox.thea.codes/en/stable/) to run different testing and validation tasks usual in CI/CD pipelines.
+[Nox](https://nox.thea.codes/en/stable/) makes possible to run different testing and validation tasks usual in CI/CD pipelines.

 There is a [`noxfile.py`](./noxfile.py) with a variable `LOCATIONS` in it: